-I am a blue belt masters featherweight BJJ athlete based in Hereford UK at The Combat Academy under Dave Coles.
+I am a purple belt masters featherweight BJJ athlete based in Hereford UK at The Combat Academy under Dave Coles.

 I'm pretty sure it is a right of passage that any blue belt feels that they need to start a blog, however, I hope that this website will be a reference for myself and possibly some level of help to other competing masters athletes by talking about things that work for me.
 I already keep spreadsheets for my weight, competition record and training record so I figure I might as well keep them updated here as well as any fight videos that I have.

 I plan to write about my training experiences, how I try to stay in shape and good (or bad) products that I stumble across.
 If you want to read a bit more about my journey to BJJ so far, read on.
 If not my competition history, videos, sponsors and blog are up above.

 Where it began...

 I started my martial arts journey with Hanshi Marc Howes in Aberdeen back when I was 15.
 Back then Marc was still a Sensei and was teaching Ashihara Karate, I was a typical greasy, slightly, angry teen.
 I did lots of kicking and punching pads and lot's and lots of sparring.
 It being a full contact squad I learned to take a hit and generally how to control my temper.